 Although Doctor Levett didn’t have much contact with the control group in the study, she said, “We did an interview with one husband who didn’t actually attend.
 It was a stark contrast.
 There were comments like, ‘It doesn’t matter how the baby gets born, just so long as it’s healthy’.
 That attitude seems prevalent.
 It’s very much medical and hospital discourse.
 But the messaging is strong.
 In the focus groups, the midwives reported that partners can make or break it”.

 I asked Doctor Levett what advice she would give to parents considering birth education.

 “Get educated about your options.
 Know your rights.
 Have tools and knowledge to support physiological birth and the way your body works”, she said.

 So, if you want to have a birth with fewer interventions rather than more, it’s not wise to pin all your hopes on hospital-based birth classes.

 Instead, it’s essential you seek out independent birth education.

 Every midwife I spoke to recommended independent education, even if it’s in addition to your hospital-based classes.

-BellyBelly will now offer quality education workshops for couples, who want to maximise their chances of getting the birth they really want, while minimising their chances of a disappointing or traumatic birth experience.
+Do you want to maximise your chances of achieving the birth you really want, while minimising your chances of a disappointing or traumatic birth experience?

-You can find out more about the BellyBelly Birth & Early Parenting Immersion event in Melbourne at the following links:
+Find out more about the BellyBelly Birth & Early Parenting Immersion below:

 *Disclaimer: Professor Hannah Dahlen receives no funding for nor endorses one particular method of childbirth education.